kelloggm/checkerframework-gradle-plugin/README.md

 }
 ```

   The check for test targets is entirely syntactic: this option will not apply the checkers
   to any task whose name includes "test", ignoring case.
-The default value is `false`.

 * If you encounter errors of the form `zip file name too long` when configuring your
 Gradle project, you can use the following code to skip this plugin's version check,